 This page is confined to photos and stories about but one of the old Corps' service periods: 1958 through the early 1960s.

 ( Left Click images to see a full sized image.
-Then, Right Click on the photo and "save" it on your computer!!! )
+Then, Right Click on the full-size photo and "save" it on your computer!!! )

 Perhaps you that can still recall a very long Trailways bus trip from where you first raised your hand and gave allegiance to "God, country and the Marine Corps."
 If not, think back as your read the following: